mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Apache/index.md

 Information on custom configuring your MAMP PRO Apache Server installation can be found [here](../../Settings/Hosts/Apache) .

-For more information on Apache Server see [https://httpd.apache.org](https://httpd.apache.org).
+For more further information on Apache Server see [https://httpd.apache.org](https://httpd.apache.org).

 ![MAMP](Apache.png)